With prices climbing, getting a good deal on heating oil can be tough. Here are our 8 top tips on cutting your heating oil costs.

-You need to be careful how you pay for your oil as some providers charge extra if you pay with a credit card rather than a credit card, or split the payments by direct debit rather than paying in full upfront.
+You need to be careful how you pay for your oil as some providers charge extra if you pay with a credit card rather than a debit card, or split the payments by direct debit rather than paying in full upfront.

-Monthly payment plans are often the basis of a sole-supplier agreement with a company; they will monitor and deliver you oil when it’s need for a fixed period.
-Although this can be a convenient way to replenish your oil supply it can mean that you’re tied to one supplier and that you can’t control when, how much and who you order your oil from.
+Monthly payment plans are often the basis of a sole-supplier agreement with a company; they will monitor and deliver you oil when it's need for a fixed period.
+Although this can be a convenient way to replenish your oil supply it can mean you're tied to one supplier and that you can't control when, how much and who you order your oil from.

 If you still want to spread the cost, without tying yourself into an agreement, read our guide: 4 Ways to Borrow Without Paying Interest.

-With the cost of replacing a tank of oil costing hundreds of pounds you need to ensure that your tank is in a safe location, out of sight and ideally behind locked doors.
+With the cost of replacing a tank of oil costing hundreds of pounds you need to ensure your tank is in a safe location, out of sight and ideally behind locked doors.
 You can also install a tank alarm which will monitor your oil level and raise the alarm should there be an abnormal drop in volume, be that from a leak, fault or theft.

 Making sure your home and your oil tank are sufficiently insulated is an effective way to cut you heating costs as you'll need to use less oil to keep your home warm.